OKit-Scripts-Projects/DSM.Customizations/README.md

 # DSM Customize Repository
 ## Brief
-This repository is for log how to customize DSM6.[1/2] with your own willings.
+This repository is for log how to customize DSM6.[1/2] with your own willingness.

 ##  Index
 ### How to Compile